-Note that NMFS and USFWS (2008), Witherington et al. (2009), and TEWG (2009) analyzed the status of the nesting assemblages within the NWA DPS using standardized data collected over periods ranging from 10-23 years.
+NMFS and USFWS (2008), Witherington et al. (2009), and TEWG (2009) analyzed the status of the nesting assemblages within the NWA DPS using standardized data collected over periods ranging from 10 to 23 years.
 These analyses used different analytical approaches, but all found that there had been a significant overall nesting decline within the NWA DPS.
-However, with the addition of nesting data from 2008 to 2010, the trend line changes, showing a very slight negative trend, but the rate of decline is not statistically different from zero (76 FR 58868, September 22, 2011).
-The nesting data presented in the Recovery Plan (through 2008) is described below, with updated trend information through 2010 for two recovery units.
+However, with the addition of nesting data from 2008 to 2012, the trend line changes, showing a strong positive trend since 2007 (http://myfwc.com/research/wildlife/sea-turtles/nesting/loggerhead-trends/).
+The nesting data presented in the Recovery Plan (through 2008) are described below, with updated trend information through 2010 for two recovery units.

 From the beginning of standardized index surveys in 1989 until 1998, the PFRU, the largest nesting assemblage in the Northwest Atlantic by an order of magnitude, had a significant increase in the number of nests.
 However, from 1998 through 2008, there was a 41% decrease in annual nest counts from index beaches, which represent an average of 70% of the statewide nesting activity (NMFS and USFWS 2008).
 From 1989 to 2008, the PFRU had an overall declining nesting trend of 26% (95% CI: -42% to -5%; NMFS and USFWS 2008).
 With the addition of nesting data through 2010, the nesting trend for the PFRU does not show a nesting decline statistically different from zero (76 FR 58868, September 22, 2011).

 The NRU, the second largest nesting assemblage of loggerheads in the United States, has been declining at a rate of 1.3% annually since 1983 (NMFS and USFWS 2008).
-The NRU dataset included 11 beaches with an uninterrupted time series of coverage of at least 20 years; these beaches represent approximately 27% of NRU nesting (in 2008).
+The trend was analyzed using nesting data available as of October 2008.
+The NRU dataset included 11 beaches with an uninterrupted 20-year time series; these beaches represent approximately 27% of NRU nesting in 2008.
 Through 2008, there was strong statistical data to suggest the NRU has experienced a long-term decline, but with the inclusion of nesting data through 2010, nesting for the NRU is showing possible signs of stabilizing (76 FR 58868, September 22, 2011).

 Evaluation of long-term nesting trends for the NGMRU is difficult because of changed and expanded beach coverage.
 However, the NGMRU has shown a significant declining trend of 4.7% annually since index nesting beach surveys were initiated in 1997 (NMFS and USFWS 2008).
+The trend was analyzed using nesting data available as of October 2008.

 No statistical trends in nesting abundance can be determined for the DTRU because of the lack of long-term data.
 Similarly, statistically valid analyses of long-term nesting trends for the entire GCRU are not available because there are few long-term standardized nesting surveys representative of the region.
 Additionally, changing survey effort at monitored beaches and scattered and low-level nesting by loggerheads at many locations currently precludes comprehensive analyses (NMFS and USFWS 2008).